 The PhD in Nursing Program is offered through an on-line, blended learning format.
-This approach provides students with the opportunity to engage with fellow students and faculty members face to face in a 2 to 5 day intensive session at or before the beginning of each semester.
+This approach provides students with the opportunity to engage with fellow students and faculty members face to face or online.
+Intensive sessions are offered in hour long sessions throughout the fall and spring semesters.
 Both PhD and Doctor of Nursing Practice (DNP) students attend intensive sessions.
-After the intensive sessions, courses are offered through the D2L learning management system using synchronous and asynchronous strategies.